MiHoYo: Guns Girl Z

-Honkai Impact 3rd
+2016–2020: Breakthrough with Honkai Impact 3rd

 The Honkai Impact 3rd project began in June 2014.
-On 6 July, Cai Haoyu attended the GameLook Game Open Day conference in Shanghai, where he made a speech on the development and promotion of Houkai Gakuen 2.
-In the speech, he mentioned that the team was working on the third version of Houkai Gakuen and that its core gameplay was in progress.
+On 6 July, Cai Haoyu attended the GameLook Game Open Day conference in Shanghai, where he made a speech on the development and promotion of Guns Girl Z. In the speech, he mentioned that the team was working on the third Honkai game and that its core gameplay was in progress.

-In March 2015, miHoYo started developing its engines for the game.
+In March 2015, MiHoYo started developing its engines for the game.
 They created a physics-based animation system; it can simulate the performance of various bodies based on physical formulas, showing more realistic character movements and destructive scene effects.
 It can also correct abrupt transitions between animations, making the animations smoother and more natural.
-In addition, miHoYo developed its technologies for 3D modeling, light mapping, and real-time and pre-rendering systems.
+In addition, MiHoYo developed its technologies for 3D modeling, light mapping, and real-time and pre-rendering systems.
 Content production for the game began in October 2015.
 Creative influences on the combat gameplay were the game series Bayonetta and Devil May Cry.
 The development team also studied games like Guilty Gear Xrd that used 3D cel-shading.
 Since no member on the team knew how to do 3D projects, transitioning from 2D to 3D was a challenge.
 Creating the artwork, model, and animation of Kiana Kaslana took six months.
 After a test run, the team discarded the work and restarted from scratch to establish the current system.

 Honkai Impact 3rd had its internal iOS beta in March 2016, launched in September, publicly tested, and then released in October.
 Recurring characters such as Kiana Kaslana, Raiden Mei, and Bronya Zaychik appear in a story different from previous games.
 Its gameplay involves role play and hack-and-slash action and also features gacha mechanics.
 In addition to the game, it was followed by multiple supplementary media such as an anime series, graphic novels, comics, and promotional videos.
-Though miHoYo's early titles were successful within Asia, the company did not reach global success until the release of Honkai Impact 3rd.
+Though MiHoYo's early titles were successful within Asia, the company did not reach global success until the release of Honkai Impact 3rd.
 Months after its release in Mainland China, the following servers opened: 22 February 2017, for Japan; 18 May 2017, for Taiwan; 17 October 2017, for South Korea; 1 November 2017, for Southeast Asia; 28 March 2018, for North America and Europe.
 After being a mobile-exclusive game, Honkai Impact 3rd was made available for PC on 26 December 2019.